Greek Army uniforms: During World War I and Greco-Turkish War (1915–1922)

 The years 1913–1915 saw the introduction of many non-standard and transitional officer's uniforms, until finally, the new khaki wool model 1915 uniforms were introduced.
 These entailed minor changes to the other ranks' uniform, mainly simplification by removing most coloured decorations, introducing collar tabs in branch-colour and the standard issue of cloth puttees.
-Branch colours were revised to help easier identification (Green for Cavalry; Black for Artillery).
+Branch colours were revised to the following for easier identification (green for Cavalry; black for Artillery); blue for Engineers and Air Corps; raspberry red for Supply; brown for Ordnance; crimson for Medical Corps & Veterinary officers; orange for Pay Corps.

 The officers' uniform changed though significantly, adopting the changes that were already implemented by King Constantine and his staff in their private tunics, plus a return to the German-style cap that Constantine preferred.
 The new tunic was more practical for campaign, closer to the modern French and British styles.
 Wider-cut, it had bigger, external pockets pleated on the breast, scalloped flaps and stand and fall collar.
 The pipings were replaced by a pair of branch-colour collar tabs with metal buttons and the Russian boards were replaced by smaller straps.
 The highly visible cap metal pipings were replaced with subdued rank stripes of brown colour.
 The old-style leather equipment was replaced by a fashionable Sam Browne and a Webley revolver-style holster.

 The only major change introduced to the above uniform with the entry of Greece to the war in 1917, was the return of the kepi by the revolutionary government of Salonika.
 The kepi thus came to represent the Venizelos faction in the course of the National Schism against the Royalist government of Athens, and symbolised the alliance with the French-led Entente.
 When Constantine left in exile, the new government phased-in the kepi headgear for all the Army officers.
 Other items of French origin saw widespread use during these wars, including the Lebel rifle leather equipment, the Adrian helmet, painted dark olive and the bonnet de police in khaki wool.
 This uniform was used in Ukraine and Asia Minor, along with stocks of French World War I style that were rushed in to equip the excess troops.
 The main khaki service dress remained virtually unchanged until the late thirties.